FedeIII/bayaz/README.md

 ## TO DOsg

-- recover magic item charges
+- Leveling requires confirmation from DM
 - Magic items owners
   - on assignation create instance?
   - give to other player action